Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Results

 To quantify the inverse wake deflection magnitude and timescale more precisely, changes in rotor direction with constant yaw rates are investigated.
-The yaw angle is varied from $0\degree$ to $20\degree$ at several different rates between 0.1 \degree{}/s and 4 \degree{}/s, and from $20\degree$ to $0\degree$ at rates between -0.1 \degree{}/s and -4 \degree{}/s.
+The yaw angle is varied from $0\degree$ to $20\degree$ at several different rates ($\gamma'$) between 0.1 \degree{}/s and 4 \degree{}/s, and from $20\degree$ to $0\degree$ at rates between -0.1 \degree{}/s and -4 \degree{}/s.
+As with blade pitch, step changes are used to replicate the yawing behavior of an operational turbine, which cannot change the rotor angle instantaneously.
 Figure \ref{fig:time}(\textit{a}) shows a sample time sequence of wake deflection with a constant yaw rate.
 Under this condition, the wake first deflects in the direction opposite of the yaw change, then deflects in the same direction as the yaw change for the remaining duration of the rotor motion, consistent with the results of previous studies \citep{Leishman2002,Raach2017,Raach2018}.
+Results are once again normalized by $\tau_0$ and angles are converted to radians.
 Figure \ref{fig:time}(\textit{b}) quantifies the magnitude of the maximum inverse wake deflection, $\xi_{\text{max}}$, showing a clear dependence on yaw rate.
 This deflection is not insignificant; at the largest yaw rates, it reaches 75\% of the rotor misalignment angle.
 However, the duration of this deflection decreases with increasing yaw rate magnitude.
-To quantify this effect, an inverse wake deflection timescale ($\tau$) is defined as in exponential decay, i.e., as the time for the wake deflection to reach $\xi_{\tau}=(1-1/e)\xi_{\text{max}}$.
-The relationship between yaw rate and $\tau$ is approximately parabolic, though the peak occurs at a yaw rate \textgreater{} 0 \degree{}/s.
+The inverse wake deflection timescale ($\tau_\xi$) is defined in the same way as the wake expansion timescale, i.e., as the time for the wake deflection to reach $\xi_{\tau}=(1-1/e)\xi_{\text{max}}$.
+The value of $\tau_\xi/\tau_0$ generally increases with decreasing yaw rate magnitude, though the peak occurs at a normalized yaw rate $\gamma'\tau_0 > 0$.
 This asymmetry is also likely caused by wake rotation, and may be reversed in the case of a clockwise rotating turbine.
-Note that $\tau$ ranges from 3.5 s to 6.3 s for the yaw rates investigated here, and a yaw rate of 0.5 \degree{}/s (typical of e.g., the Eolos turbine) results in $\tau=6.2$ s when the yaw is increasing and $\tau=4.5$ s when it is decreasing.
+Note that $\tau_\xi$ ranges from $0.23\tau_0$ to $0.54\tau_0$ for the yaw rates investigated here, and a yaw rate of 0.5 \degree{}/s ($\gamma'\tau_0=0.08$, typical of e.g., the Eolos turbine) results in $\tau_\xi=0.53\tau_0$ when the yaw is increasing and $\tau_\xi=0.35\tau_0$ when it is decreasing.
 These values show that the wake takes a significant amount of time to stabilize in response to changes in yaw angle, which has important implications for the design of yaw-based wind farm optimization algorithms.
 This crucial point will be discussed further in Section \ref{sec:conc}.
-When an inverse wake deflection rate is defined as $\xi_{\text{max}}/\tau$, another interesting trend is revealed.
-This quantity is linearly dependent on yaw rate, with a nearly one-to-one relationship (the linear regression slope is -0.98 and intersects the ordinate axis at 0.08 \degree{}/s).
+When an inverse wake deflection rate is defined as $\xi_{\text{max}}\tau_0/\tau_\xi$, another interesting trend is revealed.
+This quantity is linearly dependent on $\gamma'\tau_0$, with a nearly one-to-one relationship (the linear regression slope is -1.2 and intersects the ordinate axis at $\xi_{\text{max}}\tau_0/\tau_\xi=0.01$).
 This relationship clearly demonstrates the tradeoff between inverse wake deflection magnitude and duration under different yaw rates.
+The physical explanation for this relationship will be further elucidated in Section \ref{sec:vort}.
+Note that these yaw changes are implemented under turbine operational conditions that are otherwise optimized by the turbine controller (i.e., blade pitch is set to the value determined to maximize power based on the wind speed, as it would be for an operational utility-scale turbine).
+The effect of yaw changes under sub-optimal operating conditions has not been investigated.
+However, we expect a reduction in thrust coefficient to increase the inverse wake deflection timescale, as \citet{Jimenez2010} showed that the steady wake deflection response weakens with reduced thrust coefficient.